LucaPrete/Custom-costs-balancer/README.md

 examples:

  * ``chktx.py`` is a python script that reads transmitted bits values of all interfaces using default Floodlight REST API.
 It saves results to a MS Excel datasheet.
+It requires both xlrd and xlwt python libraries to manage Ms Excel files.
  * ``update.py`` is a python script that reads the transmitted bits values (if some values are saved) from a MS Excel datasheet, it computes the values to an integer cost through a sample algorithm and it sends final values to the topology module on the controller.
+It requires xlrd python libraries to read Ms Excel files.

+More info on xlrd on https://pypi.python.org/pypi/xlrd More info on xlwt on https://pypi.python.org/pypi/xlwt

 update.py algorithm
 -------------------